Health and safety

 Asbestos

-It is a good idea to have these checks done, as a future buyer's solicitor will ask for confirmation and evidence that risk assessments for fire safety and asbestos have been done.
-It may cause a problem with a sale if these are not available.
+You as a leaseholder are responsible for asbestos in your home.
+Any future buyer's solicitor will want proof that fire safety and asbestos risk assessments were done.
+It may cause problems with the sale if these are not available.

 Electrical safety